The Starling: Plot

 On a visit to the facility while voicing guilt for Katie's death, Lilly inadvertently reveals she purged Katie's things with the furniture.
 Upset, Jack storms off, then refuses to see her the following week, although it is a long drive.

+Lily climbs a ladder to look into the nest finding one of Katie's socks that she left on the veranda.
+The starling swoops her and she falls off the ladder landing on her back.

+Jack has a meltdown at the facility and Lilly gets sent home from work after messing up prices in the store.